PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Uh…"

 "Take your time.
-Make sure you count them all," Boltac said as he let the soothing clip clop of the horses hooves and the tranquil beauty of the forest lull him into a kind of trance.
+Make sure you count them all," Boltac said as he let the soothing clip clop of the horses hooves and the tranquil beauty of the forest road lull him into a kind of trance.

 "None," interrupted Relan.

 "Did you miss any?
 I mean is that an exact count?
 Because, as a merchant, I can tell you, it is important to be precise with figures."

 "Okay, okay, you've made your point."
 Relan said, staring off into the trees.

 "Yeah, that's what I thought.
 There are two possible reasons for this, and pay attention, because they are closely linked.
 One, everybody who sets out to be a hero gets killed.
 And two, there's no such thing as heroes."

 "That's not true.
-That't can't be true.
+That can't be true!
 Why there's got to be heroes.
-Who else looks out for the poor and the unfortunate?"
+Who else would look out for the poor and the unfortunate?"

 "The poor and the unfortunate either look out for themselves, or, well, then they're really poor and unfortunate."